SMTorg/smt/doc/_src_docs/applications/mixed_integer.rst

 Mixed integer sampling method
 -----------------------------

-To use a sampling method with mixed integer constraints, the user instanciates a ``MixedIntegerSamplingMethod`` with the selected sampling method.
+To use a sampling method with mixed integer typed features, the user instanciates a ``MixedIntegerSamplingMethod`` with a given sampling method.
-The ``MixedIntegerSamplingMethod`` implements the ``SamplingMethod`` interface and decorates the original sampling method to provide a DOE with regards to integer and categorical types.
+The ``MixedIntegerSamplingMethod`` implements the ``SamplingMethod`` interface and decorates the original sampling method to provide a DOE while conforming to integer and categorical types.

 Example of mixed-integer LHS sampling method